 ¬ Have a cumulative GPA of at least 3.0.

-In addition to the above prerequisites, applicants applying for a paid position as a tutor must have at least 1 semester of tutoring or teaching experience at the collegiate level.
+In addition to the above prerequisites, applicants applying for a paid position as a tutor should have at least 1 semester of tutoring or teaching experience at the collegiate level.
 Applicants applying for a paid position as a study group leader will only be considered if they have had at least 1 semester of teaching experience at the collegiate level including a training component.
 Note that paid tutor positions are highly competitive as we expect paid tutors to be able to effectively tutor at a high level from day one, both in terms of their mathematical content knowledge as well as their pedagogy and practice for teaching at a Tier 1 research university.

 Tutor Responsibilities and Expectations: